So what do you need to make the most of your online course experience? While not all inclusive, we believe the following tips will help:

 We suggest that all new online learners complete The CyberPrimer, our online tutorial designed to prepare you to be a successful online learner before logging into your class for the first time.
 Access to the CyberPrimer will be available to all enrolled online learners approximately two weeks before the semester begins.

 Tip 8: Seek Help When You Need It

 If you need help with an academic issue, it is usually best to use Blackboard Learn's self-contained Course Messages tool to send a private message to the professor within the course or follow specific instructions that your professor may provide for contacting him/her.
-If you have a non-academic, course support issue you may contact the Department of Online Learning via e-mail 24 hours a day, seven days a week.
-A response will be made to you within 24 hours.
+If you have a non-academic, technical issue you may put in a ticket with the IT Help Desk for additional support.

 Finally, the Most Important Tip of All: Enjoy Your Course!